‘Sex And The City’s’ Absolut Hunk, Jason Lewis, Announces Engagement To Liz Godwin

 Godwin, meanwhile, has appeared in the series Magic City as well as the films Ride Along 2, Pray for Rain and Along Came the Devil.

 You can see Jason Lewis’ famous Sex and the City “Absolut hunk” scene below.
-Warning: Video contains NSFW language.